jonathanbgn/jonathanbgn.github.io/_posts/2020-09-29-chatbot-universal-sentence-encoder.md

 ## The project

-Despite being an amazing place to live (I might be biased cause I've been here for 5 years already), **Taiwan is still misunderstood by most foreigners**.
+Despite being an amazing place to live, **Taiwan is still misunderstood by most foreigners**.
 We think that a fun and approachable chatbot could help people understand a lot more about all the great things this place has to offer, as well as answer most of the questions they might have about living here.

 We decided to start with a limited scope first and to focus on answering practical questions about moving to and living in Taiwan.
 Specifically, we chose to focus on visa issues and the recently created [Gold Card program](https://taiwangoldcard.com).
 We plan to expand the bot capabilities in future versions.